Autumn Term 1 2022

 During these early days we are watching out to spot the signals of anyone who is feeling unsure and are close at hand, to go at their pace and offer reassurance.

 In Nursery our play is our work!
 The children learn to access many learning experiences independently as they choose activities in each of the provision areas.
 These areas provide a variety of opportunities that we also enhance further to reflect the children’s interests.

 We look forward to our adventure together as we learn, develop friendships and create memories.

-This week the children have been learning one of our school prayers.
+This week the children will be learning one of our school prayers.